Finally, I was there! Yay!

 Other things to do in Agues Calientes

-Agues Calientes is a really small town and so 99.9% of tourists here are probably come for Machu Picchu.
+Agues Calientes is a really small town and so 99.9% of tourists here probably come for Machu Picchu.
 There is a small market next to the train station, and there is one main street on the other side of the stream that leads from Plaza Manco Capac (the central plaza) to the hot springs on the other end.

-The main street is mainly filled with shops, hostels, and restaurants; where tourists could spend their time at night and relax, I met with some guys in Machu Picchu and they are nice enough to take me out for a meal after Machu Picchu was closed.
+The main street is mainly filled with shops, hostels, and restaurants; where tourists could spend their time at night and relax, I met some guys in Machu Picchu and they are nice enough to take me out for a meal after Machu Picchu was closed.
 Most of these restaurants have similar menus and luckily, I am a big avocado fan.
-The quality-to-price ratio is, as expected, worse than other places in Peru.
-But I guess what I am trying to say is, you don’t have to worry a lot about food or forgetting to pack something.
+The quality-to-price ratio is, as expected, worse than in other places in Peru.
+But I guess what I am trying to say is, that you don’t have to worry a lot about food or forgetting to pack something.
 You should be fine as the town is quite adapted for tourists with stores, ATMs (yes – by the train station and I got the cash), phone cards, and so on.

 In case you still have time (let say waiting for a train), have a soak in the warm medicinal warm pools and relax.
 These are not exactly the best or “must-sees”, but it does help to relieve sore muscles after a day of hiking through the mountains.